PGY1 Pharmacy Residency Curriculum

 Longitudinal Responsibilities

 Resident report is a weekly pharmacy conference meant to enhance the resident’s clinical knowledge and give the resident an opportunity to present and/or facilitate discussion in a large group setting.
-All members of the pharmacy department will be invited to each resident report session and residents will be expected to provide presentations that promotes audience engagement and discussion on the respective topic.
+All members of the pharmacy department will be invited to each resident report session and residents will be expected to provide presentations that promote audience engagement and discussion on the respective topic.

 Each resident will be required to complete at least five (5) presentations throughout the year.
 It is expected that all residents attend all scheduled resident report presentations being delivered by any PGY1 or PGY2 resident.